sticklo/chrome-extension/README.md

 This repository contains the backend component of a Node.js application built with Express.
 It enables users to upload video files and retrieve a list of uploaded videos.
 Below, you'll find information on how to set up and use this backend.

 ## Features
-Video Upload: Users can upload video files (e.g., .mp4, .avi, .mkv) up to 50MB in size.
+Video Upload: Users can upload video files (e.g., .mp4, .avi, .mkv,webm).
 Video Display: Users can retrieve a list of uploaded videos.
 Prerequisites
 Before running the backend server, ensure you have the following prerequisites installed: